PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 ## PC Logging

-To log the RAWX data to file on a PC:
+To log the RAWX data to file on a PC (instead of the Adalogger SD card):
 - The [UBX_Echo](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/tree/master/Arduino/UBX_Echo) directory contains Arduino code for the Adalogger which will change the NEO-M8T Baud rate to 115200 and then echo all data to the PC.
 - [NEO-M8T_GNSS_RAWX_Logger.py](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/NEO-M8T_GNSS_RAWX_Logger.py) is Python code which configures the NEO-M8T and then logs the RAWX data to file on a PC.
-- [UBX_Checker](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/UBX_Checker.py) is Python code which can be used to check the integrity of the RAWX file (to make sure no data has been lost).
+- [UBX_Checker.py](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/UBX_Checker.py) is Python code which can be used to check the integrity of the RAWX file (to make sure no data has been lost).

 Hidden in [NEO-M8T_GNSS_RAWX_Logger.py](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/Python/NEO-M8T_GNSS_RAWX_Logger.py) is code which calculates the UBX message checksums.